 I shook my head to her angered claim calmly, trying to keep myself under control.

-Hearing her yell at me already aggravated me.
+Her rankled yelling aggravated me as soon as I heard it.
 I wanted to insult her and scream at her about how terrible of a parent she was.
 But, I knew it wouldn't make the situation any better, so I kept quiet.

 "Stop lying to me!
 You're just trying to kidnap her, aren't you?!"